 - Then move on.
 Don’t linger feeling bad or treating her distantly.
 Work like how you used to.

 - Be consistent with your statement.
 If you tell your staff one thing, it is not fair for her to hear otherwise given a different environment.
-Say, at the end of your conversation, you agreed to come with her on the next client meeting to help explain the shortcomings but next day comes and you are totally detached, saying to your colleagues that you intend that she tackles it alone.
+Say, at the end of your conversation, you agreed to come with her to the next client meeting and help explain the shortcomings but next day comes and you are totally detached, saying to your colleagues that you intend that she tackles it alone.

 - Don’t involve anyone over issues not related to them.
 If there is a problem about a conduct of one manager to a particular client, discuss the matter to that person alone and resolve it together.
 There is no need for other employees to get in the loop of it.

 - Maintain a positive attitude and learn from the mistakes of your staff, like how you learn from your own.
 Don’t see this fault as a ready-bullet to fire in case he commits another error.